buffup/WebTechTest/README.md

 ## API Usage

-This a brief summary of the api endpoints you will need in order to create the SDK.
+This a brief summary of the api endpoints you will need in order to create the library.
 There a lot of other additional properties from the json responses that are not relevant, but you must use these endpoints to retrieve the information needed for this task.

 #### Base URL